No further former soldiers to be prosecuted over Bloody Sunday shootings | ITV News

-No further former soldiers will be prosecuted over the 'Bloody Sunday' killing of 13 civilians in Londonderry in 1972.
+No further former soldiers will be prosecuted over the killing of 13 civilians in Londonderry in 1972.

-Northern Ireland’s Public Prosecution Service (PPS) announced last year that one veteran, known as Soldier F, would face charges.
+Northern Ireland's PPS announced last year that one veteran, known as Soldier F, would face charges.

-A further 15 civilians were wounded on January 30, 1972 when soldiers from the Parachute Regiment opened fire on civil rights demonstrators, in an incident which became known as Bloody Sunday.
+A further 15 civilians were wounded on January 30 1972 when soldiers from the Parachute Regiment opened fire on civil rights demonstrators, in a incident which became know as Bloody Sunday.

-They have expressed disappointment at the outcome, and said they will take a judicial review.
+The families of some victims have expressed disappointment at today's outcome and said they will take a judicial review.

-On Tuesday the PPS announced that the original decision not to prosecute 15 soldiers reported in connection with the events of Bloody Sunday have been upheld.
+It comes as the PPS announced on Tuesday that the original decision not to prosecute 15 soldiers reported in connection with the events of Bloody Sunday have been upheld.

 The reviews were undertaken by PPS senior assistant director Marianne O'Kane, who was not previously involved in the cases.